osudrl/cassie-mujoco-sim/README.md

 # cassie-mujoco-sim
 A simulation library for Agility Robotics' Cassie robot using MuJoCo.

 Developed and tested on Ubuntu 16.04.
+Also compiles for Windows using mingw-w64.

 To build the shared library:
 1. Install libglfw3-dev